NCBI-Hackathons/RNA-Seq-in-the-Cloud/Splice/README.md

 ## Getting Started

-Before use, it is recommended to run your dataset through metadata scripts (? and if so add link here) to ensure it is complete and clean enough for analysis
+Before use, it is recommended to preprocess your data (fastq? gtf?) through our metadata scripts (? and if so add link here) to ensure it is fit for analysis

 ### Prerequisites